gagneurlab/drop/README.md

 snakemake aberrantExpression --cores 10
 ```

-## Citation

-If you use DROP in research, please cite our [manuscript](https://www.nature.com/articles/s41596-020-00462-5).

-Furthermore, if you use the aberrant expression module, also cite [OUTRIDER](https://doi.org/10.1016/j.ajhg.2018.10.025); if you use the aberrant splicing module, also cite [FRASER](https://www.nature.com/articles/s41467-020-20573-7); and if you use the MAE module, also cite the [Kremer, Bader et al study](https://www.nature.com/articles/ncomms15824) and [DESeq2](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-014-0550-8).

-For the complete set of tools used by DROP (e.g. for counting), see the [manuscript](https://www.nature.com/articles/s41596-020-00462-5).

 ## Datasets
 The following publicly-available datasets of gene counts can be used as controls.
 Please cite as instructed for each dataset.